isc-projects/kea/doc/sphinx/man/kea-shell.8.rst

    Displays the Kea version.

 ``--host``
    Specifies the host to connect to.
-The Control Agent must be running at the specified host.
+The Kea server must be running at the specified host.
 If not specified, 127.0.0.1 is used.

 ``--port``
    Specifies the TCP port to connect to.
-Control Agent must be listening at the specified port.
+The server must be listening at the specified port.
 If not specified, 8000 is used.

 ``--path``
    Specifies the path in the URL to connect to.
 If not specified, an empty path is used.
-As Control Agent listens at the empty path, this parameter is useful only with a reverse proxy.
+As Kea servers listen at the empty path, this parameter is useful only with a reverse proxy.

 ``--ca``